william-masdon-oracle/ai-gpu-solutions/tritonllm_inference/standalone/standalone.md

 ## Task 3: Access Triton

-Allow access for Triton_Inference if you want to use the public IP for queries
+1. Allow access for Triton_Inference if you want to use the public IP for queries.

     * **Oracle Linux:**